tjdwill/cpp-notes/cpp-build/cmake/cmake-basics.md

     [Configure -> Generate]

 The central component of CMake is the `CMakeLists.txt` file.
 It is a platform-independent file that is processed by CMake to produce platform-specific build instructions.
-It is recommended ot use CMake as an *out-of-source* build system, meaning users should distinguish between a *source* directory and a *binary* (build) directory.
+It is recommended to use CMake as an *out-of-source* build system, meaning users should distinguish between a *source* directory and a *binary* (build) directory.
 There are [many benefits to doing so](https://johnfarrier.com/in-source-vs-out-of-source-builds/), but the basic one is that you can